Skip to main content

 Hubbard County, MinnesotaLimited DataOligotrophic

 Trophically, Mary Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
-The lake bottoms out at 48 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
+Mary Lake reaches 48 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 235 acres, Mary Lake fits the Minnesota median for monitored lakes, with 3.3 miles of shoreline.
-Among the 77 graded lakes in Hubbard County, Mary Lake ranks 9 — in the top quartile locally.
+Within Hubbard County's 76 graded waters, Mary Lake sits at rank 9, near the top of the local distribution.

 Mary Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
-The fishery includes walleye alongside the lake's other 14 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 14 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
-The lake has a partial ice record — 9 observed ice-outs, centered near Apr 24.
+Ice-out has been recorded 9 times at Mary Lake, with a median around Apr 24.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-08-19.
 Grade methodology: LakeGrade methodology.